Invaders violate ceasefire in Donbas three times

 News Censor.NET Incidents War in Ukraine

-Over the past day, February 9, three ceasefire violations were recorded in the Joint Forces Operation (JFO) area in Donbas.
+Over the past day, February 14, Russian invaders violated the ceasefire in the Joint Forces Operation (JFO) area in Donbas three times.

 Censor.NET reports referring to the JFO press centre Facebook page.

-"In the area of responsibility of the operational and tactical group ‘East’, the Russian occupation forces opened fire from an automatic mounted grenade launcher near Bohdanivka (41km south-west of Donetsk) and from small arms outside Pisky (11km north-west of Donetsk)," the press center of the JFO Headquarters reports.
+"In the area of responsibility of the operational and tactical group ‘East’, the Russian-occupation troops opened fire from tripod-mounted man-portable antitank guns and small arms on Ukrainian positions near Vodiane in the Sea of Azov area," the press center of the JFO Headquarters informs.

-In the area of responsibility of the operational and tactical group ‘North’, the enemy fired under-barrel grenade launchers and small arms at Ukrainian positions near Shumy (41km north of Donetsk).
+In the area of responsibility of the operational and tactical group "North", Ukrainian troops came under grenade launcher and small arms fire outside Novooleksandrivka (65km west of Luhansk).

-Ukrainian defenders gave an adequate response to the shelling of the armed formations of the Russian Federation
+Outside Novoluhanske (53km north-east of Donetsk), when relocating to positions, three Joint Forces servicemen were killed in an unknown explosive device blast.
+The leadership of a military unit and a working group of the military law enforcement service work at the scene.

 Please wait...